 Identify the households for which a conversion of TPVs to PBV assistance is requested.
 The owner must list the specific households, by name and unit number, that received or will have received TPVs because of a contract termination due to prepayment or contract expiration that occurred on or after October 1, 2006 and who still reside at the project with HCV assistance.
 The PHA will verify the owner’s list against the PHA’s records.
 Additionally, the owner must supply supporting documentation that these households have consented to conversion of the TPV assistance to PBV assistance, as described below.

-The statement must clearly identify whether more than 50 percent of the units in the project are proposed for conversion to PBV assistance.
-If so, and more than 50 percent of the units are not unassisted, within single-family buildings, or occupied by elderly and/or disabled families, the statement must detail the supportive services that the residents will be offered in accordance with the PBV program requirements at 24 CFR §§ 983.56 (b) and (c).
-Please refer to Section 3.5.C.
-If services are not being offered in such cases, no more than 50 percent of the units may be assisted by the PBV contract.
-In such a case, the owner must clearly identify the specific units where assistance is to be converted where the occupying households have consented to the conversion to PBVs

 A statement verifying that the date of the contract termination/expiration was no earlier than October 1, 2006.

 Documentation of Resident Consent.
 The owner is required to notify affected households of its plans to request conversion of TPV assistance to PBV assistance.
 Additionally, the activities below must be documented and submitted with the owner’s request: